AOEpeople/techradar/radar/2022-03-28/vistecture.md

 ---
 title:      "Vistecture"
 ring:       assess
-quadrant:   tools
+segment:    tools
-tags:       [documentation, architecture]
+tags:       [architecture, documentation]
 ---

 [Vistecture](https://vistecture.me/) is a tool for the visualization and analysis of  distributed